 Billions of years ago, Earth's atmosphere essentially lacked O2.
 But through time, Cyanobacteria absorbed a smaller cell that used chlorophyll to photosynthesize.
 In an early example of symbiosis, the Cyanobacteria protected the little cell, while the cell fed its protector, creating oxygen as a byproduct.
 This successful harmony resulted in a large number of photosynthesizing cells that use sunlight as the power source to extract the hydrogen from water (H2O), for food, and release the oxygen molecule.
 The released oxygen found its way into the atmosphere.
-This is the exact chemical reaction that continues today as photosynthetic organisms generate the oxygen which allows organisms that need oxygen, including animals and plants, to live on Earth.
+This is the exact chemical reaction that continues today in all plants and algae, which allows oxygen-breathing animals to live on Earth.

 Of course, untold species of cyanobacteria persist today and occur naturally in fresh-, brackish- and saltwater.
 The species come in many colors, shapes and sizes.
-The most infamous, however, are the bright, blue-green-colored species that make national headlines as they blanket and poison legendary water bodies including the Great Lakes; Florida's Lake Okeechobee; the St. Lucie Estuary; the Caloosahatchee River; and parts of the St. Johns River.
+The most infamous, however, are the bright, blue-greencolored species that make national headlines as they blanket and poison legendary water bodies including the Great Lakes; Florida's Lake Okeechobee; the St. Lucie Estuary; the Caloosahatchee River; and parts of the St. Johns River.